 Genius Hour is catching on in schools across the country.
-It’s an idea that originated from Google’s 20% time, where they give their employees 20% of their time to pursue their own passion project, with the aim that their project could potentially benefit the company.
-As a result, employees are more motivated.
+It’s along the same lines as Google’s 20% time, where they give their employees 20% of their time to pursue their own passion project, with the aim that their project could potentially benefit the company.

 This idea easily translates into the school structure.
 With Genius Hour, students are given time during their week to pursue a project that means something to them.
 Different schools have implemented this idea in different ways.

 Genius Hour programs could simply be an hour of time blocked out every week, occur a few times a week, or daily, before or after school.
 Some schools have been able to make time for this within the school day by using their activity period, or flex block.
 These are smaller blocks of time, usually around 30-45 minutes, that occur as part of a daily schedule, used for intervention, extra help, or enrichment activities.
 If your school uses a time period like this, or is considering creating one, it’s a perfect opportunity to create a Genius Hour program for your students!